philiplb/CRUDlex/docs/api/ServiceProvider.rst

     .. php:method:: readYaml($fileName)

-        Reads and returns the contents of the given file.
+        Reads and returns the contents of the given Yaml file.
 If it goes wrong, it throws an exception.

         :type $fileName: string
         :param $fileName: the file to read
-        :returns: string the file contents
+        :returns: array the file contents

     .. php:method:: initMissingServiceProviders(Application $app)